mavrixwk/nnnslackbot/README.md

 ## Setup

-nnnslackbot expects a slackbot token as an environment variable called 'token'.
+quagbot expects a slackbot token as an environment variable called 'token'.
 Slackbot tokens can be setup in the Custom Integrations section of your Slack Team's settings: https://YOUR_SLACK_TEAM_NAME.slack.com/apps/manage/custom-integrations

 Documentation from Slack is here: